Financial-Times/origami/README.md

 * Whatsapp (note: this link does nothing if Whatsapp is not installed)
 * Google+ (written as 'googleplus' in the `links` config option)
 * Pinterest
-* Link (when clicked displays the URL that can be copied by the user)

 #### Core experience

 To support core experience, you need to include the [complete markup](https://github.com/Financial-Times/o-share/blob/master/main.mustache) directly.

 Social media share buttons will function as plain `<a>` elements (and can be set to `target="_blank"` if the product wishes.

-The link share button will not display at all.
-User can of course still copy the browser URL.

 ### JavaScript